Edmondbrn/biologie_integrative/README.md

 **Please note that you have to specify a column with __only__ numeric values.
 Remove strings or ambiguous values.
 Otherwise, you will have an error message.**

 You can add all the combinaison you want, but not twice the same (Warning message if this case).
-If you have done a mistake, you can remove the last combinaison with the `remove comparison` button in red.
+If you have done a mistake, you can remove the last combinaison with the `remove comparisons` button in red.
 Finally you can launch the computation with the `Compare` button.
 A progress bar will be displayed to inform you about the calculation progress.
 A little moment can occured before the starting of calculation because of compilation of some functions.
 You can now check your results files !

 **Note that the calculations can be parallelised by activating the multiprocessing.
 A spinbox will appear to ask you how many processes you want.
 This is highly ill-advised on the .exe version.**